-Outlines how to run a single node configuration of QF2 in AWS
+Outlines how to configure a single node instance of QF2 in AWS

 - Permission to launch EC2 instances

-- Account limits large enough for 5TB of EBS ST1 and 500GB of EBS GP2
+- Account limits large enough for 5TB of EBS storage across GP2 and ST1

 Running QF2 in AWS as a single node cluster provides you with 5TB of raw storage so that you can leverage the full power of the Qumulo filesystem.
 As you begin using QF2 in AWS, please consider the following: